 During shoot-around, the next day at a Park City high school, MJ was hooked up to an IV and barely mobile.
 His status for the critical finals game that night was in question.
 He stayed in bed all day and arrived at the Delta Center in downtown Salt Lake City in time to make tip.
 Broadcaster Marv Albert exclaimed:

 Jordan looked pale, clammy, and lethargic.
 In the first quarter, he struggled, scoring only four points.
 The Jazz surged to a 16-point lead in the second quarter behind John Stockton and Karl Malone.
-Flu or not, the world needed a reminder on who the alpha was.
-Jordan roared back with 17 points in the second, cutting Utah’s lead to four at halftime.
+Flu or not, the world needed a reminder of who the alpha was.
+Jordan roared back with 17 points in the second, cutting Utah's lead to four at halftime.

 Utah extended their lead to eight in third while MJ was on the bench.
 In the fourth, he responded with 15 points capped by the go-ahead three-pointer with 25 seconds left.
 The Bulls never relinquished the advantage and won 90-88, taking a 3-2 series lead.
 Jordan collapsed into Pippen's arms, exhausted.